Get Free Solar Panel Quotes

 To apply to the ECO4 scheme, all you need to do is get in touch with one of the energy suppliers that are offering it.

-The installer will then arrange a date to visit your home and confirm whether it's suitable for the grant.
+The installer will then arrange a date to visit your home and confirm whether it suits the grant.

-Additionally, you home must be insulated to a certain level before you'll receive solar panels, which might mean you'll also get insulation provided for you through the scheme.
+Additionally, your home must be insulated to a certain level before you can receive solar panels, which might mean you can also get insulation provided through the scheme.

 There’s also LA Flex, which is a part of ECO4 and helps local councils expand the eligibility for the scheme for those who might not meet the benefit criteria.

-The Welsh government introduced the Nest scheme to offer free, impartial advice on making your home warmer and more energy efficient and, if you're eligible, free energy efficiency improvements including solar panels.
+The Welsh government introduced the Nest Warm Home Scheme to offer free, impartial advice on making your home warmer and more energy efficient and, if you’re eligible, free energy efficiency improvements, including solar panels.

-If you think you meet the eligibility criteria, give Nest a call on 0808 808 2244, or request a call back using their online form.
+If you think you meet the eligibility criteria, call Nest on 0808 808 2244 or request a callback using their online form.

 The Smart Export Guarantee